 Fix 9: Change BIOS or UEFI Settings

-Let's do some BIOS or UEFI tweaks to resolve computer mouse not working.
+Let's do some BIOS or UEFI tweaks to resolve USB Mouse Not Working Windows 10.
 We'll activate USB Virtual KBC Support in BIOS using this way.
 A few individuals used this strategy to fix their problems.
 Another machine's method is the same or comparable to this one.
 We recommend that you read your motherboard's technical documentation.

 Fix 10: Change USB Power Management Settings